Xiamen Special Economic Zone: Demographics

 Becoming a special economic zone has greatly influenced Xiamen's demographics and economy.
 Xiamen Special Economic Zone has a resident population of about 5.1 million, according to the 2020 census.
 However, it has a large floating population of temporary residents estimated to be around 2.7 million.
 The share of the mobile population employed in the five major industries such as manufacturing, wholesale and retail, accommodation and catering, construction and social services is about 90%.
 The city has experienced rapid population growth since it was designated as a SEZ in 1980.

 Economic History of Xiamen (Pre-1945)

 During the Song and Yuan Dynasties, Xiamen was a hub of contraband trade and pirate activity.
 It was fortified, in 1387 to try and ward off pirates which is also when the name "Xiamen" was first used.
 During the Qing dynasty, after the opium wars, trade with Europeans opened as Xiamen was designated as a treaty port and it continued its dynastic characteristic of being a maritime trade hub.
 British trade expanded from 380,000 silver dollars in 1843 to over 2 million in 1852.

-It was also a migration hub of the time as more than 100,000 Chinese annually returned or left China through this treaty port from 1866 through the republic era World War two, the Sino Japanese war, and the Chinese civil war put an end to Xiamen's economic prosperity during the pre revolution time period.
+It was also a migration hub of the time as more than 100,000 Chinese annually returned or left China through this treaty port from 1866.
+Throughout the Republican Era, the Second Sino-Japanese War, and the resumption of the Chinese Civil War in 1945 later put an end to Xiamen's economic prosperity.